pcelvng/task-tools/apps/flowlord/README.md

   * for: a duration for the job to be run from.
 Ex: -60h
   * by: time iterator Ex: hour, day, month
   * meta: comma separated data associate with a key.
 Each item will generate a new task Ex: meta=key:a,b,c|key2=1,2,3
-  * meta_file: a line deliminated data file. each row (line) will generate a new task.
+  * meta-file: a line deliminated data file. each row (line) will generate a new task.

 ``` toml
 # run every day at 2:01:00 for multiple items